1. Create biennial appointments

 2. Lock in 18-year terms for future justices; exempt the current justices out of the statute

-No justice appointed before the date of enactment shall be required to retire, so for a time, the Supreme Court may comprise more than nine justices.
+No justice appointed before the date of enactment should be required to retire, so for a time, the Supreme Court may comprise more than nine justices.
 (For how long?
 See this.)

 3. Create the role of “senior justice”

-Any retired justice shall be designated as a “senior justice” and may continue to perform judicial duties as s/he is willing and able to undertake on any federal court, unless that justice has been certified as disabled.
+A retired justice is now designated a “senior justice” and may continue to perform judicial duties as s/he is willing and able on any federal court, unless that justice has been certified as disabled.

 4. Describe a senior justice’s return to the court

-When there is a vacancy on the Supreme Court due to the death, disability certification or removal of a justice, the retired justice who became senior justice first among the senior justices shall be assigned to serve on the Supreme Court until an appointment is made under section 1.
-If there is more than one vacancy, senior justices will be seated on the Court in the order in which they first assumed senior status.
+When there’s a vacancy due to the death, disability certification or removal of a justice, the retired justice who most recently became a senior justice will return to the Supreme Court quorum until an appointment is made under section 1.
+If there’s more than one vacancy, senior justices will be seated in reverse order of seniority.

-For example, Justice Souter, who retired in 2009, would return to the Court before Justice Kennedy, who retired in 2018.
+For example, Justice Kennedy, who retired in 2018, would return to the Court before Justice Souter, who retired in 2009.